-Blockchain-enabled smart locks offer versatility and security by using a smart contract as the underlying logic layer.
-For example, the addresses can be tied to a digital identity, allowing tracking of individuals entering and exiting a location.
+One of the key advantages of blockchain-enabled smart locks is their versatility and security.
+By using a smart contract as the underlying logic layer, these locks can be connected to other blockchain-enabled applications and services.
+For example, the addresses associated with the lock can be tied to a digital identity, allowing tracking of individuals entering and exiting a location.
 This feature is particularly useful for homes, where guests or service people can enter even when the homeowner is away.
 Additionally, this technology opens up new commercial applications in offices, hotels, or rentals.
 Locks can be programmed to open when rent is paid or require multiple addresses to approve a state change for high-security purposes.

 Aside from their programmability, blockchain-enabled locks offer enhanced security compared to traditional smart devices.
 Instructions to lock and unlock can be sent from anywhere in the world, and the inherent security of blockchain allows for collaboration and joint signatures without additional security infrastructure.

 However, there are a few downsides to blockchain-enabled locks.
 They can be vulnerable to a loss of connectivity as they rely on access to a decentralized network of nodes.
-Additionally, losing the private key can result in being locked out without any recovery mechanisms.
-Public blockchains also pose potential issues of privacy and processing time.
+This means that if the network is down or experiencing issues, the lock may not function as intended.
+Additionally, losing the private key associated with the lock can result in being locked out without any recovery mechanisms.
+Public blockchains also pose potential issues of privacy and processing time, as transactions may be visible to anyone on the network and require confirmations from multiple nodes.

 Author: Johannes Schweifer is the CEO of CoreLedger, a company empowering businesses of all sizes to access the benefits of blockchain technology.
 Schweifer co-founded several blockchain start-ups, including Bitcoin Suisse.
 He is a passionate problem-solver, holding a master’s degree in Chemistry and a PhD in distributed computing and quantum chemistry.